Kunal-Chaudhari-1404/Kunal-Chaudhari-1404/README.md

-- 👋 Hi, I’m @Kunal-Chaudhari-1404
+- 👋 Hi, I’m @Kunal-Chaudhari
-- 👀 I’m interested in machine learning, robotics and all other cool stuff out there...
+- 👀 I’m interested in Software Development, Cloud Computing and all other cool stuff out there...
-- 🌱 I’m currently learning machine learning, apart from master's in scientific instrumentation
 - 📫 How to reach me : ckunal14@outlook.com

 <!--